A US citizen was held for pickup by ICE even after proving he was born in the country

+Gomez and others in the car were arrested under a new Florida law, which is on hold, making it a crime for people who are in the country illegally to enter the state.

-It is unclear if Lopez Gomez showed documents proving that he's a citizen to the arresting officers.
-He was held at Leon County Jail.
+It is unclear if Lopez Gomez showed documents proving he is a citizen to the arresting officers.
+He was held at Leon County Jail and released after his case received widespread media coverage.

 “No one should be arrested under that law, let alone a U.S. citizen,” said Alana Greer, an immigration attorney from the Florida Immigrant Coalition.
 “They saw this person, he didn’t speak English particularly well, and so they arrested him and charged him with this law that no one (should) be charged with.”